Stormwater services and information

-Proposed Changes to King County's 2009 Surface Water Design Manual and 2009 Stormwater Pollution Prevention Manual
+King County's 2016 Surface Water Design Manual and 2016 Stormwater Pollution Prevention Manual

-King County is updating both the 2009 Surface Water Design Manual (SWDM) and the 2009 Stormwater Pollution Prevention Manual (SPPM).
-The changes to the manuals are approved through the adoption of public rules.
-To review the proposed changes and proposed public rules and to learn how to provide comments, please go to the links below.
+King County has updated both the 2009 Surface Water Design Manual (SWDM) and the 2009 Stormwater Pollution Prevention Manual (SPPM).
+The changes to the manuals have been approved through the adoption of public rules.

 Neighborhood Drainage Assistance Program (NDAP)

 Get technical assistance for questions about construction, permitting, and storm drainage and request capital improvements or repairs to address flooding, erosion and sedimentation problems affecting private property in unincorporated King County.